Measuring customer satisfaction means having a better idea of what works to keep customers satisfied – and what leaves them unhappy.

-There’s no definitive answers on what scale works best for measuring customer satisfaction surveys.
-In fact, most studies have found that there’s no statistical differences in responses between the different scales.
+There are no definitive answers on what scale works best for measuring customer satisfaction surveys.
+In fact, most studies have found that there are no statistical differences in responses between the different scales.

 What do I use CSAT scores for?

 CSAT scores are only helpful if the team takes the time to read and action them.
 Customer responses, along with the context of their tickets, contain a ton of useful data about what customers want.
-There’s many different ways to put this important information to work for the business.
+There are many different ways to put this important information to work for the business.

 The most immediate advantage of collecting CSAT scores is the ability to take action when customers are dissatisfied.
 Even customers who might not reply to every email are likely to respond to a one-click customer satisfaction score to share their unhappiness.